MehdiChelh/virtual_dataframe/docs/index.md

 It's not always easy to write a code *compatible* with all scenario, but it's possible.
 Generally, add just `.compute()` and/or `.to_pandas()` at the end of the ETL, is enough.
 But, you must use, only the common feature with all frameworks.

 After this effort, it's possible to compare the performance about the differents technologies, or propose a component, compatible with differents scenario.

 For the deployment of your project, you can select the best framework for your process (in a dockerfile? or virtual environment), with only one ou two environment variables.
+May be, you can use *Modin* all the time, except for the end of the year periods, when the use of a GPU is preferable.

-With conda environment, you can use [variables](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#setting-environment-variables).
+With conda environment, you can use [variables](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#setting-environment-variables) to set the variables when you *activate* an environment.